fornitsumfornis/Terminal-Metal/README.md

 ## Distributions

-It can work in any distro but the insall script only works in debian systems.
+The actual script, when placed in the /usr/local/bin folder, will work in any linux distribution.
+The install script, however, only works in debian and debian based distributions.

 ## Installation